OpenNebula/docs/source/installation_and_configuration/automatic_deployment/one_deploy_tutorial_shared_ds.rst

       chown 9869:9869 /storage/one_datastores

-   You change these values without the need for a user with this UID/GID to exist on the system.
+   You can change these values even if a user with this UID/GID does not exist on the system.

 The shared folder must be available to all servers will OpenNebula will be deployed.
 The example ``/etc/exports`` file shown below shares the folder for the entire network where the servers reside.